Guida pratica

 Timetable of Holy Services:

 on holidays 11.00 am - 5.30 pm; on Saturdays 5.30 pm.
 The church closes an hour earlier for the rosary telling.
-The visit to the Temple is thus possible:

 Access for people in wheelchairs is on the left side-hand-side of the main entrance, on the way through the gate into the garden of the Bishop house.